rust-lang/wg-async/src/vision/status_quo/barbara_tries_async_streams.md

 *Here are some standard FAQ to get you started.
 Feel free to add more!*

 * **What are the morals of the story?**
-    * Async streams do not offer useful asynchrony in and of themselves.
-They open up asynchrony only during the `.next()` step and are unable to offer asynchrony between steps.
+    * Easy to get the wrong idea.
+The current state of documentation does not make the use cases clear, so it's easy to grab this as an abstraction because it's the closest that fits.
-    * The names Future and Stream feel misleading.
-At a minimum, "async streams" should be instead called "async iterators" to help underscore their use case and help developers more quickly understand their limitations.
+    * Async streams are just iterators.
+Async streams do not offer useful asynchrony in and of themselves.
+A possible help here might be renaming "async streams" to "async iterators" to help underscore their use case and help developers more quickly understand their limitations.
-    * Async streams without having language support for generators means that the result code is very difficult to get correct, requires learning an additional set of borrowchecker-friendly code patterns, and can give obtuse error messages.
+    * A single async stream can not be operated on in parallel.
+They open up asynchrony only during the `.next()` step and are unable to offer asynchrony between steps (eg by calling `.next()` twice and operating on the resulting Futures).
 * **What are the sources for this story?**
     * Two years of experience with async streams in Nushell.
     * You can watch a [recording of the on-going experimentation](https://youtu.be/2AknX7canvw) as well.